Luang Phor Ophassi: Biography and Thai Amulets

 A Unique Spiritual Lineage

-According to the tradition passed down by his disciples, Luang Phor Opasi was spiritually connected to Luang Phor Kob of Wat Koa Salika, in Lopburi province.
-Although they never met physically, it is said that they communicated telepathically during their meditations.
-Through this means, Luang Phor Kob is said to have transmitted his knowledge and a very particular meditative method based on the contemplation of a candle flame.
+According to the tradition passed down by his disciples, Luang Phor Opasi was spiritually linked to Luang Phor Kob of Wat Koa Salika, in Lopburi province.
+Although they never met physically, it is said that they communicated during their meditations telepathically.
+Through this means, Luang Phor Kob reportedly transmitted his knowledge and a very particular meditative method based on the contemplation of a candle flame.

-Radical Conduct in the Service of Detachment
+Radical Conduct in Service of Detachment

 Having reached a very high level of study, Luang Phor Opasi adopted increasingly radical behavior, directly linked to his contemplative practice.
 He observed the precepts with extreme rigor and refused gifts intended for him.
-Considering these objects as temptations likely to foster attachment, he sometimes had them burned, believing that fire put an end to material illusion.
+Considering these objects as temptations likely to fuel attachment, he sometimes had them burned, believing that fire put an end to material illusion.

-The Fame of Luang Phor Opasi at Wat Arsom
+Luang Phor Opasi's Renown at Wat Arsom

 The Mysterious Journey to India